webrtcHacks/adapter/README.md

 * Done!
 There should now be a new release published to NPM and the gh-pages branch.

 Note: Currently only tested on Linux, not sure about Mac but will definitely not work on Windows.

+### Publish a hotfix patch versions
+In some cases it may be necessary to do a patch version while there are significant changes changes on the master branch.
+To make a patch release,
+* checkout the latest git tag using `git checkout tags/vMajor.minor.patch`.
+* checkout a new branch, using a name such as patchrelease-major-minor-patch.
+* cherry-pick the fixes using `git cherry-pick some-commit-hash`.
+* run `npm version patch`.
+This will create a new patch version and publish it on github.
+* check out the branch created earlier and publish the new version using `npm publish`.
+* the branch can now safely be deleted.
+It is not necessary to merge it into the main branch since it only contains cherry-picked commits.